jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 It is also compatible with multiple languages in the C family: namely C, C++, Objective-C, and Fortran.

-GCC's preprocess is called "Cpp" (confusingly enough) and is packaged as a separate binary.
+GCC's preprocessor is called "CPP" (confusingly enough) and is packaged as a separate binary.
 You can run this tool manually to see the effects of preprocessing firsthand if you like, which I discuss [below](#running-the-preprocessor-manually).